Joystream/joystream/meetings/rome/README.md

 #### 4. Content Directory

-These stories describe functionality of a general purpose Versioned Object Database system upon which the content directory for the platform will be constructed.
+These stories describe the functionality of a general purpose Versioned Object Database system upon which the content directory for the platform will be constructed.

 ##### As system sudo I can:
 - create a new `class group` x1